VA Loan Calculator | How Much Can I Afford?

 Funding fee.
 The VA requires an upfront, one-time funding fee payment to help sustain the program.
 It’s why lenders are able to offer zero-down loans with low rates.
 The fee is either wrapped into the loan amount or paid in cash at closing.

 Funding fee percentage.
-The percentage you’ll be charged will depend on down payment and whether you’ve used a VA loan before.
-The most common funding fee is 2.3% of the loan amount, or $2,300 for each $100,000 borrowed.
+The percentage you’ll be charged will depend on your down payment and whether you’ve used a VA loan before.
+The most common funding fee is 2.3% of the loan amount — or $2,300 for each $100,000 borrowed.

 HOA/other.
 If you’re buying a condo or a home in a Planned Unit Development (PUD), you’ll likely be responsible for homeowners association (HOA) dues.
 Lenders factor in this cost when determining your debt-to-income ratio.

 Homeowners insurance.
 Lenders require you to insure your home from damages like fire.
 The fee is generally added to your monthly mortgage payment and paid for you by the lender.

 Interest rate.
 The mortgage rate your lender charges for the loan.
 Pro tip: Shop around with multiple lenders to find the best rate for you.

 Loan term.
 The number of years you have to pay off the loan (assuming you haven’t made additional principal payments).
 Typical loan terms are 30 or 15 years.

 Principal and interest.
 The principal is what you’ll pay every month towards the loan balance, while the interest is the amount you pay your lender for lending you the money.

 Property tax.
 You’ll owe the county or municipality where the home is located yearly taxes.
-Your lender will collect this as part of your monthly mortgage payment — the yearly cost is split in 12 installments.
+Your lender will collect this as part of your monthly mortgage payment — the yearly cost is split into 12 installments.
 (Calculator estimates are based on averages from tax-rate.org.)

 Service type.
 The funding fee percentage changes based on the type of military service.
 Servicemembers in the Reserves have slightly higher fees than those who are active-duty.